 Giffgaff have also been bumping up the allowances on their goodybags over the year so keep an eye out – you might have even more minutes on your goodybag than you thought!

-As well as goodybags, Giffgaff also have bundles specially designed for dongles, laptops and tablets such as the iPad.
-If you want to tether with your Giffgaff SIM or use it in a non-phone device, you need the £10 goodybag with tethering enable or a data-only Gigabag.
+As well as goodybags, Giffgaff also have mobile internet bundles specially designed for dongles, laptops and tablets such as the iPad.
+If you want to tether with your Giffgaff SIM or use it in a non-phone device, you need a goodybag with tethering enabled or a data-only Gigabag.

 One thing to watch out for is that Apple have blocked their iPhones from being able to use the tethering feature.
 However, it’s simple to get round this restriction by jailbreaking it.
 Of course, Android and all other phones don’t have this problem – you can simply set up your Giffgaff phone to tether to laptops and other devices.

 Finally, if you have a BlackBerry and want to use BBM and BlackBerry email it’s easy on Giffgaff.
-If you have a BlackBerry 10 device, everything will work automatically.
-However, for older BlackBerrys you will need to buy a BlackBerry add-on for £3. be careful as you must buy it at the same time as you buy your goodybag – you can’t add it on later.
+If you have a BlackBerry 10 device or newer, everything will work automatically.
+However, for older BlackBerrys you will need to buy a BlackBerry add-on for £2.50. be careful as you must buy it at the same time as you buy your goodybag – you can’t add it on later.

 Giffgaff doesn’t only have the cheapest PAYG rates and best value bundles, it also has a ton of great features.
 For example, online top-up is simple and easy and can be quickly automated.
 As mentioned earlier, Giffgaff can also be effectively used like a contract by setting your goodybag to auto-renew.
 You just get the added benefit that you can change it or stop it whenever you want.

 A really cool feature is that you can top-up anyone else’s Giffgaff account if you want to too.
 Perfect for sending a bit of extra credit to the kids or a friend when they’ve run out.